pinwheelovefaye/academic-kickstart/content/publication/slides27/index.md

 publication: In *Joint Statistical Meeting*
 # publication_short: In *JSM*

 abstract: We describe a method for probabilistic scenario-based projection of the sex ratio at birth (SRB; ratio of male to female live births) for all countries, with a focus on SRB imbalance due to sex-selective abortion till 2100.
-The SRB projections are based on a comprehensive national SRB database.
-We develop Bayesian hierarchical methods to model SRB national reference levels, fluctuation around reference level, probability of SRB imbalance and its process.
-We project SRB under 3 scenarios: (S1) given current level, SRB in all countries converge back to their national baseline values and assuming no SRB inflation in the future; (S2) all countries at risk of SRB inflation will experience similar existing transitions in other countries.
-The probability of having inflation is based on the information from countries with strong evidence of SRB inflation at lower fertility; (S3) all countries at risk of SRB inflation will experience similar transition with 100% inflation probability.
-The cumulative number of missing female births is projected to be around 8 (95% uncertainty interval [2; 20]) million for S1, 17 [8; 39] million for S2, 24 [15; 47] million for S3.
 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.